CF Industries Holdings Inc (CF)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-CF Industries Holdings Inc's cash ratio has shown fluctuations over the past eight quarters.
-The cash ratio measures a company's ability to cover its short-term liabilities using its cash and cash equivalents.
-A higher cash ratio is generally considered favorable as it indicates a stronger ability to meet short-term obligations.
+The cash ratio of CF Industries Holdings Inc has shown fluctuations over the period from March 31, 2020, to December 31, 2024.
+The cash ratio measures a company's ability to cover its short-term obligations using only its cash and cash equivalents.

 Peer comparison